 Malisha Meador - Office Coordinator & Technology Specialist

 Allegra Eccles - ('24 Graphic Design)

 Lucinda Hodges - ('25 Illustration & Creative Writing)

-At KCAI, we are committed to protecting all students and giving them a safe place to learn and thrive.
-We are united in creating a place of refuge, dedicated to inclusivity and equality.
+Here at KCAI, we are committed to protecting all students and giving them safe, inclusive place to learn and thrive.

 As such, we want to address the Missouri General Assembly’s recent consideration of legislation to censor gender identity in K-12 public education settings: KCAI is strongly against any legislation that marginalizes the LGBTQ+ community.

 We oppose all discrimination based on gender identity and sexual orientation, and strongly believe that Missouri Senate Bill 134 puts students at risk for depression, anxiety, and even suicide.

 Here at KCAI, we will not tolerate discrimination of any kind.
 This bill sends an alarming message to already vulnerable youth in our communities.
 We understand that this bill is directly aimed at K-12 schools, but we also recognize it sets a dangerous precedent and ramifications for all levels education.